7daysofrain/ti-stetho/readme.md

 # stethomodule Module

+## Update

+Im not updating this.
+There is a newer version with download here: https://github.com/m1ga/ti-stetho/releases

 ## Description

 Simple module to work with the Chrome Developer tools inside your Android Appcelerator Titanium application.
 This is using Facebook's Stetho.
 More info here: http://facebook.github.io/stetho/